s00500/env_logger/README.md

 # env_logger

 This is a super simple project which aims to help out with setting up logging correctly in your project.
+It is a true drop in replacement for `logrus` logger atm.

 Currently it only supports `logrus`, but PR's are welcome to support additional loggers.

 # Usage

-The project is fairly simple to use, you include it in your project as if it were a normal logging library.
-There are currently two ways to setup the log-library.
-The first is to simply call `ConfigureDefaultLogger()`.
-This will set everything up according to the rules specified below.
-The other is to pass in a preconfigured logger to the project via `ConfigureLogger(logger *logrus.Logger)` which will be used as the default logger.

 The entire logging framework is configured via a single environment variable `GOLANG_LOG`.
 The variable is a comma delimited list of packages and their respective log-levels. (falling back to InfoLevel if not configured).